kimjune01/kimjune01.github.io/_posts/2022/2022-12-18-jumping-the-technical-interview-hoop.md

 Further reading: [Your Job Shaped Code](https://kennethbruskiewicz.substack.com/p/your-job-shaped-code) by [Kenneth](https://www.linkedin.com/in/kenneth-bruskiewicz-98569256/)

 Today, technical whiteboard-style interviews are still the norm.
 For remote jobs, the whiteboard is replaced by a soullesss text editor shared in real-time.
 The hoop remains the same shape, and the income difference between those who can jump it and those who cannot, are still roughly double.
 The typical advice from [/r/cscareerquestions](https://www.reddit.com/r/cscareerquestions/) is still to grind leetcode and hope for a question previously seen.
-However, having been on the other side of the table, the problem-solving part ios only one of four rubric points assessed by the conductor.
+However, having been on the other side of the table, the problem-solving part is only one of four rubric points assessed by the conductor.
 It's not enough to have solved the problem.

 What else is on that rubric?
 The interviewer doesn't actually care about you getting a job, or your personality, or what your GPA was in school.
 They only assess your performance as objectively as they can.
 The dimensions assessed are:
 - Coding